 If you declare two modules with the same internal ID code next to each other in the configuration and both are declared as optional, a message appears at the bottom of the Configuration window.
 There must be at least one non-optional module between two optional modules.

-This table groups the module references sharing the same internal ID code:
+This table shows the internal ID codes of expansion modules: